Frits Lugt: Biography

 Lugt was a precocious connoisseur who made a catalog of his own Museum Lugtius at age eight.
 Encouraged by his father, he became an art expert at a young age and cut short his formal education in 1901 to become an employee at the auction house of Frederik Muller in Amsterdam.
 Lugt's marriage in 1910 to Jacoba Klever (1888–1969), a woman of independent means, meant that he could pursue his interests without financial concerns.
 By 1911 he had become a partner of the firm, a position he held until 1915.
 One of his tasks at the auction house was the compilation of auctioneers' sale catalogues.
 Though art history as an academic field did not exist, he made a difficult choice to focus on this, and gave up his budding art career.
 He began to collect art with his wife, travelling throughout Europe for this and focussing on masters of the Dutch Golden Age.
 Upon the death of his father-in-law in 1931, his wife inherited a sizeable fortune, which enabled the couple to expand their collecting interests.

 Research

-His ongoing interest resulted in the four volumes of his famous Répertoire des catalogues de ventes publiques intéressant l'art ou la curiosité ("Repertory of catalogues of public sale concerned with art or objets d'art") published in 1938, 1953, 1964, and (posthumously) 1987, which gives essential details of sales catalogues published during the years 1600–1925, held in public collections in Europe and North America.
+His ongoing interest resulted in the four volumes of his famous Répertoire des catalogues de ventes publiques intéressant l'art ou la curiosité ("Repertory of catalogues of public sale concerned with art or objets d'art") published in 1938, 1953, 1964, and (posthumously) 1987, which gives essential details of sales catalogues published during the years 1600–1925, concerning art works held in public collections in Europe and North America.
 The "Lugt number" of a sale catalogue is a familiar reference.
 While he was still occupied with this project, he donated his huge collection of sale catalogues and other documentary materials to the Netherlands Institute for Art History (RKD) at The Hague along with his personal library, in the nature of a "permanent loan."